strawmelonjuice/Mini-strawmelonjuice.com/CONTRIBUTING.md

 ### Testing

-- Write tests for new features
+- Write tests for new features where possible
 - Update tests for modified code
 - Ensure all tests pass before submitting
 - Aim for comprehensive test coverage